FornaxA/cevap-doc/Token_case_1.md

 The workshop will take place at Windesheim on Wednesday 24 April 2019.
 ProvenStack will host a conference call to discuss the workshop preparations and to discuss questions regarding the case description.
 During the workhop itself, the students will work in teams on the different aspects of the system.
 Each self-assigned team will deliver a part of the system, and upload the resulting source code to Github.
 In preparation of this collaborative effort, students are advised to take the following actions:

-1) Ensure you have access to a Githib account that you can use during this workshop: either create a new account or confirm you have access to an existing account.
+1. Ensure you have access to a Githib account that you can use during this workshop: either create a new account or confirm you have access to an existing account.
-2) Create a new SSH key
+2. Create a new SSH key
-    Connect the public key to your Github account
+   * Connect the public key to your Github account
-    Send the public key to the Workshop leaders for access to the web server
+   * Send the public key to the Workshop leaders for access to the web server
-3) Create a new GPG key
+3. Create a new GPG key
-    Upload the GPG public key to the [Ubuntu key server](https://keyserver.ubuntu.com/) Share the GPG public key with the Workshop leaders so they can prepare the forum web page
+   * Upload the GPG public key to the [Ubuntu key server](https://keyserver.ubuntu.com/)
+   * Share the GPG public key with the Workshop leaders so they can prepare the forum web page
-4) Fork ION's community edition Github repository: https://github.com/cevap/ion to your own Github account
+4. Fork ION's community edition Github repository: https://github.com/cevap/ion to your own Github account
-5) Submit your GPG public key to the branch `windesheim-ws3` on cevap's ion repository, as follows:
+5. Submit your GPG public key to the branch `windesheim-ws3` on cevap's ion repository, as follows:
-   1) Clone your fork and checkout its `windesheim-ws3` branch
+   * Clone your fork and checkout its `windesheim-ws3` branch
-   2) Copy your GPG public key to the subfolder `/contrib/gpg` in the source folder.
+   * Copy your GPG public key to the subfolder `/contrib/gpg` in the source folder.
-   3) Add, commit and push the GPG public key either using the command line or a GUI such as gitkraken
+   * Add, commit and push the GPG public key either using the command line or a GUI such as gitkraken
-   4) Create a pull request from your fork to the cevap/ion repository (branch `windesheim-ws3`)
+   * Create a pull request from your fork to the cevap/ion repository (branch `windesheim-ws3`)
-6) Install VSCode Live Share for easy real-time collaboration (VSCode screen sharing, chat) during the workshop
+6. Install VSCode Live Share for easy real-time collaboration (VSCode screen sharing, chat) during the workshop

 (TODO: add links with manuals for the above steps)

 ## Exercise description

+The following system components need to be implemented:
+1. Game studio web service `Settle winners`

+   This service consists of:
+   * A front-end: input form on a website where the game studio can input the top 10 data: rank, user name, ION address, ION price amount
+   *
+1. Fan site web service `Offer challenge`

+1. Fan site web serivce `Show successful challenges`

+1. ION Core RPC call `senddatatoken`

+1. ION Core RPC call `scansubtokens`

 ## Exercise steps